Reflexive Thematic Analysis: A practical step-by-step guide for qualitative PhD researchers

 For example, Feeling like an outsider might be defined as - participants’ sense of not fully belonging within an institutional environment, shaping their behaviour, confidence, and help-seeking patterns.

-At this stage, your analysis begins to feel more confident and less provisional.
+Once you get this far in, analysis begins to feel more confident and less provisional.

 6. Write up your analysis